eBay/bascomtask/README.md

         }
     }
 ```
-This example makes use of _get()_ and _complete()_ methods, which are convenience methods defined in _TaskInterface_
+The above makes calls to _get()_ and _complete()_, which are convenience methods defined in _TaskInterface_
 for getting and setting values from/to CompletableFutures.
-They are convenient but not mandatory; examining their simple
+These are examples of convenience methods, not otherwise
-implementations will make that apparent.
+mandatory, defined on _TaskInterface_

 With the above task definitions in place, we can wire them together like this: